Theo Braddy examines myths, stereotypes and assumptions about people with disabilities.

 When we are born, we are born disabled!
 According to Webster disabled is defined as, unable to perform one or more natural activities such as walking or seeing.
 So, as a newly born baby, we can clearly agree that the inability to walk is a disability.

 The ADA even defines a person with a disability as a person who has a physical or mental impairment that substantially limits one or more major life activity.
-Major life activities includes walking, working, seeing, and hearing, etc.
+Major life activities include walking, working, seeing, and hearing, etc.

 See where I am going with this?
 All of us come into this world disabled!

 We then begin to seek assistance and accommodations in order to better function in life, so that we can become more independent and self-sufficient.
 We seek help from our parents to learn how to rollover.
 We get help as our parents guide us with our first steps.
-We use baby walkers and baby swings, but eventually we get there and we take our first independent steps.
+We use baby walkers and baby swings, but eventually, we get there and we take our first independent steps.
 We receive our applauses and we are then on our way to greater independence, but we still need help, so we continue to depend on others because we are only beginning to learn how to live well.

 As we continue our quest for self-sufficiency as budding disabled people, we start using other adaptive equipment, such as our first pair of eyeglasses or contact lenses.

 As we get older, we quickly realize we need to be more efficient in order to be more self-sufficient.
-We start to use more expense adaptive equipment such as tricycles, skates, skateboards and bikes.
+We start to use more expensive adaptive equipment such as tricycles, skates, skateboards and bikes.

 We then learn that we need reasonable accommodations in order to better achieve our goals in life and better navigate our communities and world, so we get smartphones and laptops and other productivity gadgets.

-These items are essential and necessary, so they are readily available since our parents and government know we need these things in order to be self-sufficient, so they accept our disabilities because everyone want us to become productive tax-paying citizens.
+These items are essential and necessary, so they are readily available since our parents and government know we need these things in order to be self-sufficient, so they accept our disabilities because everyone wants us to become productive tax-paying citizens.

 No one would neglect providing these items because it's natural and is part of the growth process.